surerselcuk/sente/README.md

-# Sente IO
+# Sente
-Sente IO is a test automation framework based on Selenium WebDriver.
+Sente is a test automation framework based on Selenium WebDriver.
 This framework enables automated testing of web applications and accelerates the testing process.
 It leverages the power of Selenium WebDriver to provide a robust and flexible solution for test automation.

 For detailed installation and usage guide, as well as sample test scripts, please visit [https://sente-1.gitbook.io/sente-docs](https://sente-1.gitbook.io/sente-docs).
 ## GitHub Repository